Free City of Frankfurt: Forest District

 Frankfurt's Forest District ranged over 22.123 morgen (4480 hectare).
 The City Forest, belonging to Frankfurt since 1372, was the most important part of the district.
-It was situated south of the river Main, stretching out over almost 40 square kilometers.
-The Riederwald, located south of Bornheim, as well as the exclave Hohemark in Taunus, which had been part of Niedererlenbach, Bonames, Niederursel and Dortelweil, also belonged to the forest district.
+It was situated south of the River Main, stretching out over almost 40 square kilometers.
+The Riederwald, located south of Bornheim, as well as the exclave Hohemark in Taunus, which had been part of Nieder-Erlenbach, Bonames, Niederursel and Dortelweil, also belonged to the forest district.
 While the use of forests for pig fattening became less important, the wood harvest was one of the major economic factors.
-On Wäldchestag, the Tuesday following Whitsun, the majority of the citizens went to the forester's house in the city forest to celebrate Frankurt's biggest folk festival.
+On Wäldchestag, the Tuesday following Whitsun, the majority of the citizens went to the forester's house in the city forest to celebrate Frankfurt's biggest folk festival.

 Constitution and administration

 School system

 Until 1803 there had only existed one municipal school in Frankfurt, the Municipal grammar school which was founded in 1520 and which was reserved exclusively for sons of Lutheran citizens.
-Beside the grammar school there still existed nine “Quartierschulen” from the Middle Ages, these were private schools with municipal concession that could be bequeathed and sold.
+Beside the grammar school there still existed nine "Quartierschulen" from the Middle Ages, these were private schools with municipal concession that could be bequeathed and sold.
 In general, every school had only one teacher.
 All teachers had united in a kind of guild.
 Since the school fees they levied were hardly enough to make a living, they often had to do additional work, e.g. the cutting of quills.
-As each of them had to take care of several hundred pupils, the quality of the education in the “Quartiersschulen” was expectably low.
+As each of them had to take care of several hundred pupils, the quality of the education in the "Quartiersschulen" was expectably low.
 The grammar school as well had a bad reputation in the 18th century, as the curriculum was completely outdated and the discipline of the pupils often led to complaints.

 Since 1728 the supervision over all schools has lied with the Lutheran Consistory, a committee established by the City Council, consisting of secular and sacred members.
-On the initiative of its chairmen Friedrich Maximilian Freiherrn von Günderrode and Wilhelm Friedrich Hufnagel, the dynamic senior of the Lutheran Preacher ‘s Ministry a comprehensive school reform was finally instigated in 1803.
+On the initiative of its chairmen Friedrich Maximilian Freiherrn von Günderrode and Wilhelm Friedrich Hufnagel, the dynamic senior of the Lutheran Preacher 's Ministry a comprehensive school reform was finally instigated in 1803.

 In 1803 Hufnagel founded Frankfurt's first junior high, the Musterschule, based upon the pedagogical concept of Johann Heinrich Pestalozzi.